phunkyfish/xbmc/docs/README.tvOS.md

 It's also important that you select the signing on all 4 spots in the project settings.
 After the last buildstep, our support script will do a full sign of all binaries and bundle them with the given identity, including all the `*.viz`, `*.pvr`, `*.so`, etc. files Xcode doesn't know anything about.
 This should allow you to deploy Kodi to all non-jailbroken devices the same way you deploy normal apps to.
 In that case Kodi will be sandboxed like any other app.
 All Kodi files are then located in the sandboxed *Documents* folder and can be easily accessed via iTunes file sharing.

+### Installing on AppleTV
+There are two options for deplying to your AppleTV 4/4K.
+The first is just by using Run in XCode for a debugging sessions.

+The alternative is deploy the the output of the `deb` target.
+To do this:

+  1. Choose Window > Devices and Simulators, then in the window that appears, click Devices.
+  2. On your Mac, select the Apple TV in the Devices pane.
+  3. Click the + symbol under `installed apps` and navigate to and select: `$HOME/kodi-build/build/Debug-appletvos/Kodi.app` and then `Open`.

 **[back to top](#table-of-contents)**